frictionlessdata/frictionless-py/docs/tutorials/schemes/s3-tutorial.md

 print(resource.read_rows())
 ```

-For reading from a private bucket you need to setup AWS creadentials as it's described in [Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#environment-variables).
+For reading from a private bucket you need to setup AWS creadentials as it's described in the [Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#environment-variables).

 ## Writing to S3

-The same is actual for writing:
+The same can be done for writing:

 ```python title="Python"
 from frictionless import Resource